An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Reversible Jump MCMC

 \subsection{RJMCMC}

 The samples produced by an MCMC algorithm can be used to directly perform a Monte Carlo evidence integral.
-This results in a harmonic mean estimator for the evidence, which suffers from a large variance and bias \cite{NewtonRaftery:1994,Chib:1995,vanHaasteren:2009}.
+This results in a harmonic mean estimator for the evidence, which may suffer from infinite variance \cite{NewtonRaftery:1994,Chib:1995,vanHaasteren:2009,WolpertSchmidler:2012}.
 Additional techniques for the direct integration of evidence, also based on a kD tree decomposition of the parameter space (see Sec.~\ref{sec:kDTree}), are described in \cite{Weinberg2009}.
-These techniques are promising, but in some cases suffer \cite{Farr2010} from large variance and bias.
+These techniques are promising, but in some cases suffer from large variance and bias \cite{Farr2010}.
 An alternative approach to model selection among a set of models is based on performing an MCMC in a ``super-model'' that encompasses all of the models under consideration; this is known the the Reversible Jump Markov chain Monte Carlo (RJMCMC).

+The parameter space of the super-model in an RJMCMC consists of a discrete parameter that identifies the model, $M_i$, and a set of continuous parameters appropriate for that model, $\vtheta_i$.
+Thus, each sample consists of a model identifier and a location within the parameter space of that model, $\{M_i, \vtheta_i\}$.
+We perform the MCMC in the ``super-model'' parameter space just like a regular MCMC; we propose jumps to different parameters within a model (intramodel jumps) and jumps to a different model with different parameters (intermodel jumps).
+The acceptance probability for a proposed jump from $\vtheta^{(j)}_i$ in model $M_i$ to $\vtheta^p_j$ in model $M_j$ becomes

+Here the $Q$ factors incorporate both a discrete probability on the model index, reflecting the probabilistic choice of which model to jump into, and also a continuous probability density on target model's parameter space.
+For example, $Q(\vtheta^p_j ,M_j \to \vtheta^{(j)}_i, M_i)$ has a factor for the probability of proposing a jump to model $i$ when in model $j$, and is a density on the parameter space of $M_i$.
+These densities cancel the corresponding densities in the ratio of posteriors, making the acceptance probability a parameterisation-independent scalar.
+In the common special case where the two parameter spaces have equal dimension and the jump proposal is a diffeomorphism, $\phi$, between them,